Overview

 This sport and exercise medicine SIG focuses on the latest evidence surrounding physical activity and the importance of promoting and delivering interventions amongst patients with rheumatological conditions.
 Physical activity has been shown to be an effective intervention for patients with a variety of rheumatology conditions to improve challenging symptoms including fatigue, stiffness, and pain, but prescription is currently underutilised in the NHS and amongst rheumatology patients.

-The aims of this SIG are to focus on the latest evidence on the benefits of physical activity related to OA and MSK pain and demonstrate models of care where physical activity has been incorporated into patient pathways to inspire clinicians to consider how they can integrate these concepts into their own practice.
+The aims of this SIG are to focus on the latest evidence on the benefits of physical activity related to OA, inflammatory rheumatic disease, and MSK pain and demonstrate models of care where physical activity has been incorporated into patient pathways to inspire clinicians to consider how they can integrate these concepts into their own practice.
 The group also explores effective strategies in consultations to motivate patients to be more active.
 In turn, it aims to generate awareness, to enable promotion, education, dissemination and utilisation of the Faculty of Sport and Exercise Medicine Inflammatory Rheumatic Disease Moving Medicine Module for Health Professionals to use with patients.

 Meetings are targeted at all healthcare professionals working with rheumatology patients, including doctors, physiotherapists, specialist nurses and occupational therapists.
 It will also be of interest to patient representatives.